General transport problems with branched minimizers as functionals of 1-currents with prescribed boundary: Introduction

 Otherwise, $\flux$ will be approximated in an appropriate sense by sequences $G_k$ of graphs transporting $\mu_+^k$ to $\mu_-^k$, and its cost will be defined via relaxation as

-The Lagrangian model on the other hand will describe the mass transport via a so-called irrigation pattern $\chi:[0,1]\times[0,1]\to\R^n$ with $\chi(p,t)$ being the position of mass particle $p$ at time $t$ (cf.\,\cref{def:reference_space}).
+The Lagrangian model on the other hand will describe the mass transport via an irrigation pattern $\chi:[0,1]\times[0,1]\to\R^n$ with $\chi(p,t)$ being the position of mass particle $p$ at time $t$ (cf.\,\cref{def:reference_space}).
 Its cost will essentially be defined as

 where integration is with respect to the Lebesgue measure and $m_\chi(x)$ denotes the total amount of all mass particles $p$ travelling through $x$ (cf.\,\cref{def:patternCost}).

-One is interested in the following. \begin{problem}[Flux and pattern optimization problem] Given $\mu_+$ and $\mu_-$, the problems of finding an associated optimal \transportPath{} and irrigation pattern are
+We are interested in the following optimization problems. \begin{problem}[Flux and pattern optimization problem] Given $\mu_+$ and $\mu_-$, the problems of finding an associated optimal \transportPath{} and irrigation pattern are